So, you’re starting your search for vacant land? You came to the right place.

 Another benefit of searching for off-market vacant land is skipping the broker fees.
 This kind of direct purchasing can allow you to offer more money directly to the owner of the property, or skip fees that are usually incurred with a listed property.

 When looking for off-market properties rather than listed, you also have more flexibility.
-You don’t limit your search to specific properties, can be more creative with area and have more flexibility with pricing.
+You don’t limit your search to specific properties, can be more creative with area of interest and have more flexibility with pricing.

 You can offer what you believe to be a good price for a plot of land, rather than what another broker has set as a price and is already looking for.
 This flexibility can be a big benefit based on the kind of deal you are looking for.

-Land Owner Search
+Vacant Land Owner Search

 Make contact with owners with speed and ease.
 Understand the owner you are contacting by viewing their ownership portfolio within the Reonomy platform.

-Then, explore their entire portfolio, see how many and what types of properties they own.
 This allows you to dig deeper into the history and details of other land and property they own to help understand each property in true detail, and how to best approach that owner with a deal opportunity.

 Ownership records help when trying to understand the current owner’s motivations and intent.
 An owner search will show how long the current owner has held the land for and what they paid for the parcel of land.